Gaokao: Background

 The first Gaokao was held on 15–17 August 1952.

-The Nationwide Unified Examination for Admissions to General Universities and Colleges marked the start of the reform of National Matriculation Tests Policies (NMTP) in the newly established People's Republic of China.
-With the implementation of the first Five Year Plan in 1953, the NMTP was further enhanced.
-After repeated discussions and experiments, the NMTP was eventually set as a fundamental policy system in 1959.
+The Nationwide Unified Examination for Admissions to General Universities and Colleges marked the start of the reform of National Matriculation Tests Policies (NMTP), or the Gaokao, in the newly established People's Republic of China.
+With the implementation of the first Five Year Plan in 1953, the Gaokao was further enhanced.
+After repeated discussions and experiments, the Gaokao was eventually set as a fundamental policy system in 1959.
 From 1958, the tertiary entrance examination system was affected by the Great Leap Forward Movement.
 Unified recruitment was soon replaced by separate recruitment by individual or allied tertiary education institutions.
 Meanwhile, political censorship on candidate students was enhanced.
-From 1962, the NMTP system was criticized due to its negative impact on the working class; In July 1966, the NMTP was officially canceled and substituted with a new admission policy of recommending workers, farmers and soldiers to college.
-During the next ten years, the Down to the Countryside Movement, initiated by Chairman of the Chinese Communist Party Mao Zedong, forced both senior and junior secondary school graduates, the so-called "intellectual youths", to work as farmers in countryside villages.
-Against the backdrop of world revolution, millions of such young people joined the ranks of farmers, working and living alongside them.
+From 1962, the Gaokao system was criticized due to its negative impact on the working class; in July 1966, the Gaokao was officially canceled and substituted with a new admission policy of recommending workers, farmers and soldiers to college.
+During the next ten years, the Down to the Countryside Movement, initiated by Chairman of the Chinese Communist Party Mao Zedong, forced both senior and junior secondary school graduates, the so-called "educated youth", to work as farmers in countryside villages.
+Against the backdrop of world revolution, about 17 million such young people joined the ranks of farmers, working and living alongside them.

-In the early 1970s, Chinese Communist Party (CCP) Chairman Mao Zedong reinstated university operations.
+In the early 1970s, Chairman Mao reinstated university operations.
 However, new students were selected through evaluation by a revolutionary committee rather than through formal academic scores.
 This practice continued until the death of Mao in September 1976.
-In late 1977, Deng Xiaoping, then under Hua Guofeng, the heir apparent of Mao, officially resumed traditional examinations based on academics, the National Higher Education Entrance Examination, which has continued to the present day.
+In late 1977, Deng Xiaoping, then under Hua Guofeng, the heir apparent of Mao, officially resumed traditional examinations based on academics, the Gaokao, which has continued to the present day.
 In addition to being an important part of university admissions since its reintroduction in 1977, the Gaokao has represented meritocracy in contemporary China and reflected strong cultural values derived from the old imperial examination system.

-The first such examination after the Cultural Revolution took place in late 1977.
-There was no limit on the age or official educational background of examinees.
-Consequently, most of the hopefuls who had accumulated during the ten years of the Cultural Revolution and many others who simply wanted to try their luck took the examination.
-The youngest were in their early teens and the oldest were in their late thirties.
-The examinations took place in the winter of 1977, and the exam questions were designed by each province individually.